The largest circular tomb in the world reopens after intense restoration works

 – Augustus Caesar

-The museum complex itinerary will tell the history of the Mausoleum, divided into different historic periods.
-From 21 April 2021, the visits to the Mausoleum will be enriched with digital content, virtual and augmented reality, in collaboration with Fondazione TIM.
+The museum complex itinerary tells the history of the Mausoleum, divided into different historic periods.
+From 22 April 2021visits to the Mausoleum will be enriched with digital content, virtual and augmented reality, in collaboration with Fondazione TIM.

 “Use technology to travel with your imagination.